 Anyone experiencing these symptoms should stop using the drug.

-In severe cases, anaphylactic shock may occur.
-The person will have difficulty breathing.
-This is life-threatening and needs immediate medical attention.
+In severe cases, anaphylactic shock may occur, and a person will have difficulty breathing.
+This is life threatening and requires immediate medical attention.

 Is ibuprofen addictive?

 The body does not build up a tolerance to it, so a person will not need larger doses for the same effect.
 Also, there are no withdrawal symptoms when a person stops using it.

 Sometimes, one medication can interfere with the effects of another.
 Specialists refer to this as drug interaction.

 Drugs that may interact with ibuprofen

 This may not be an exhaustive list of drugs that interact with ibuprofen.
 Anyone who is considering using ibuprofen should ask a pharmacist or doctor whether it is safe to do so with their existing medication.

 Ibuprofen is widely available in tablet and syrup forms.
 Doctors

 The dosage will depend on the reason for taking ibuprofen and a person’s age.
 It is essential to take the correct dosage to minimize the risk of side effects.

 For mild to moderate pain, a person can take 400 milligrams (mg) every 4–6 hours.
 The maximum dose in 1 day is 3,200 mg.